dclelland/HOWL/README.md

-# VOWL
+# HOWL

-VOWL aims to provide a simple formant synthesizer with a minimum of configuration (no configuration whatsoever).
+HOWL aims to provide a simple formant synthesizer with a minimum of configuration (no configuration whatsoever).

 ## Todo

 ### Interface

-- Design
-    - Icon
-    - Splash

 - Phonemeboard
     - Should display rosette instead of waveform